 [Lux in Weimar, around 1922, Foto: T. Lux Feininger Estate]

-Till spring 1925 he and his brother Laurence attend the “Neue Schule” in Hellerau near Dresden, orientated on progressive education.
+Till spring 1925 he and his brother Laurence attend the “Neue Schule” in Hellerau near Dresden, orientated on progressive education, and directed by the art historian Alois Schardt (1889-1955).

 The first summer stays with his father in Deep at the Baltic Sea [now: Mrzeżyno, Poland] continued yearly till 1935.